poseidon/typhoon/docs/topics/hardware.md

 sudo /etc/init.d/dnsmasq restart
 ```

-Configure queries for `*.svc.cluster.local` to be forwarded to a Kubernetes `kube-dns` service IP to allow hosts to resolve cluster-local Kubernetes names.
+Configure queries for `*.svc.cluster.local` to be forwarded to the Kubernetes `coredns` service IP to allow hosts to resolve cluster-local Kubernetes names.

 ```
 configure